Academics |

 Remember to speak with the Office of Financial Aid at your home campus to determine how your aid package could apply towards your program abroad.

-Eligibility
+Eligibility |

-Academic Requirements
+Eligibility Requirements

 Sophomores, juniors, and seniors with at least a 2.75 GPA are eligible to participate.
 Students with lower GPAs may be allowed to apply; please consult with us.
 Applications are welcome from students in all majors.
 No prior study of Italian is required.
-Freshmen can apply to this program but you must have completed at least 1 semester in college when starting your application.
+Freshmen can apply to this program, but you must have completed at least 1 semester in college when starting your application.

-Excursions
+Excursions |

 Experiential Learning

-With the campus in the center of Milan there are countless events and activities to enjoy!
+With the campus in the center of Mila, there are countless events and activities to enjoy!
 The ESN organizes activities for students around Italy.
 You can also refer to the Cattolica 'Milan Guide' HERE.

-Scholarships
+Scholarships |

 Funding Opportunities